Jordan Lawlar

-Jordan Jeffrey-Joseph Lawlar (born July 17, 2002) is an American professional baseball shortstop for the Arizona Diamondbacks of Major League Baseball (MLB).
+Jordan Jeffrey-Joseph Lawlar (born July 17, 2002) is an American professional baseball outfielder for the Arizona Diamondbacks of Major League Baseball (MLB).

+The Diamondbacks selected Lawlar with the sixth overall selection in the 2021 MLB draft.
 He made his MLB debut in 2023.

 Amateur career

 Lawlar began playing baseball around age five.
 He attended Jesuit College Preparatory School of Dallas in Dallas, Texas.
 He began playing varsity as a sophomore in 2019.
 As a sophomore, he batted .409 with five home runs, and in 2020, his junior season, he hit .485 with one home run and 13 RBIs over 12 games before the season ended due to the COVID-19 pandemic.
 That summer, he played in the Perfect Game All-American Classic, and was named the Jackie Robinson Perfect Game Player of the Year.
 As a senior in 2021, he hit .412 with six home runs, 37 RBIs, and 32 stolen bases.
 He was subsequently named the Texas Gatorade Baseball Player of the Year.
 He committed to play college baseball at Vanderbilt University.